ynshen/k-seq/docs/source/index.rst

 ``k-seq``: a package for kinetic measurements with high throughput sequencing
 ===========================================================================

-Welcome to the documentation for ``k-seq``, a python package to analyze the data from kinetic measurement using high throughput sequencing.
+Welcome to the documentation for ``k-seq``, a python package to analyze the data from *k*-Seq (a kinetic assay using high throughput sequencing).
 It contains the function to process the FASTQ reads to a count table, preprocess count table, quantify the extend of reaction, and fitting the data into kinetic model with bootstrapping to quantify the uncertainty.